I’m very often asked by Japanese people:

 That was my motivation at that time.

-Right after graduation (and I mean THE DAY AFTER IT) I was sitting in a plane to Japan.
+So I had to wait until after graduation.
+Exactly one day after my graduation I found myself sitting in a plane to Japan.
 My long-awaited 3-week vacation started.
-That was in 2007.
+That was back in 2007.

 I began my journey in Kyoto with day trips to Osaka and Himeji.
 After 1 week I was off to Tokyo for 2 weeks with day trips to e.g. Hakone, Kamakura and Enoshima.